 Viewers of CBS Sunday Morning now know what concertgoers and many at the National MS Society have known for years: Jourdan Urbach is an extraordinarily gifted, and extraordinarily generous, young man.

-The teen violin prodigy and budding medical researcher astounded the audience with a performance at the Society's 2008 National Conference in Chicago in early November.
+The teen violin prodigy and budding medical researcher astounded the audience with a performance at the Society's 2008 National Conference in Chicago.
 He then set down his violin and delivered remarks that were equally impassioned, urging educators and nonprofit leaders to do more to engage youth.

 Weeks later, Jourdan gave his second Carnegie Hall benefit.
 The show — which included a gorgeous duet with country-western star Clay Walker — was featured in the CBS broadcast.
 Read more about the CBS profile or download the video (.wmv).